NekoNova/tictactoe/README.md

 most to me, as it uses MVC and allows you to separate the JS completely from the application, binding it on the fly. **Spending most time here now, as I need to look up many things**, but I'm actually enjoying the work I'm doing with Angular, and slowly I'm becoming more familiar with it.

+## Installation and running the game
+In order to prepare the environment, you need to have the following installed:

+- Ruby or RVM
+- Bundler

+Run the following commands

+    bundle install
+    ruby tictactoe.rb

+After that, open **Chrome** and redirect it to `http://localhost:4567`

+To stop the webserver, simply press `ctrl + c` in the terminal to kill the Sinatra app.